ross167/final_project/README.md

 The tool asks seven questions covering acquisition type, period, medium, geographic origin, subject matter, size, and condition.
 It then produces a display likelihood score for each institution alongside a comparison to their respective collection averages.
 It is a heuristic tool derived from statistical patterns in the collection data rather than a guarantee of any curatorial decision, but it is a useful way to explore how different characteristics interact and to make the findings tangible.

+An online version of the tool also exists at https://rosswilson.consulting/paintings

 ---

 ##Hypotheses Tested